sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :language: java
    :autograde: unittest

-   Fix the code below to perform a correct swap of x and y.
+   Fix the code below to perform a correct swap of h and w.
    You need to add a new variable named ``temp`` to use for the swap.
    ~~~~